davidpots/playsongnotes/_songs/[Johnny Cash] When the Man Comes Around.md

 ---
 layout: song
 has_video_lesson: true
-title: Guitar lesson for "Hurt" by Johnny Cash
+title: Guitar lesson for "When the Man Comes Around" by Johnny Cash
-song_title: Hurt
+song_title: When the Man Comes Around
 artist: Johnny Cash
 year: 2002
 categories: guitar